gap-system/gap/.github/pull_request_template.md

    4. consider adding any of the labels `build system`, `documentation`, `kernel`, `library`, `tests`

 - [ ] runnable tests
-- [ ] appropriate code coverage for commit diffs
+- [ ] lines changed in commits are sufficiently covered by the tests
 - [ ] adequate pull request title
 - [ ] well formulated text for release notes
 - [ ] relevant documentation updates